![]() |

 ![]() Mark Antony |

-![]() With Emmylou Harris |
+![]() ... with Emmylou Harris |

 ![]() |

-The following article appeared in the local newspaper ..... |
+The following article appeared in a local newspaper ..... |

 Singles released by Mark Antony on the MASTER Records Label ........ |